 I have particular interests in trauma, gender and sexual diversity and positive creative ritual.

-Currently my main influences and inspirations come from Peggy Pace, Janina Fisher, Peter Levine, Tsultrim Allione and Richard Schwartz (Internal Family Systems).
+Currently my main influences and inspirations come from Peggy Pace, Carl Jung, Janina Fisher, Gabor Mate, Peter Levine, Tsultrim Allione and Richard Schwartz (Internal Family Systems).

 I practice from a beautiful, safe and spacious room in The Wilbury Clinic in Hove which I run with my partner Sudakini.

-I am a qualified active Supervisor and also deliver continuing professional development trainings in Sussex and beyond.
+I am an LI (Lifespan Integration) Trainer in the UK, a qualified Supervisor / Consultant and also deliver continuing professional development trainings in Sussex and beyond.